Which of the Following Statements About Hearing Protection are True?

 When we talk about hearing protection, we are considering the entirety of all the measures necessary to keep our hearing faculty safe.

-Lets get a brief example:
+Let’s get a brief example:

-2. You must carry out risk assessment to know the best hearing protection needed in every situation.
+2. You must carry out a risk assessment to know the best hearing protection needed in every situation.

 3. Hearing protection is a Personal Protective Equipment